 Art, music, and theater are key curricular components of the Middle School and integral parts of both the Judaic and General Studies programs.
 Specialists work closely with classroom teachers to inform and enhance classroom activities.

-In 6th grade, students experiment with various materials and use different tools.
+In Grade 6, students experiment with various materials and use different tools.
 Through this exploration the students learn various manipulative/technical skills while developing confidence in selecting and using materials to create their artwork.

-In 7th grade, students continue to increase their exploration of various materials and tools, primarily through a year-long figure study.
+In Grade 7, students continue to increase their exploration of various materials and tools, primarily through a year-long figure study.
 Throughout the year they work with paper, paint, watercolor, clay, wire and found objects to explore blind-contour, contour, and gesture drawing, as well as negative space, and proportion.

 The music program at the Heschel Middle School helps students to become component musicians, with solid skills in reading music and playing in an ensemble group.
 In the 6th grade students learn to play a band instrument (flute, saxophone, clarinet, trumpet, trombone, or drums).
 In 7th grade students continue to play in a band ensemble or choose to join a choral music class; the focus is on following a conductor and improving ensemble skills.
 Eighth graders may continue advanced ensemble work or advanced choral work—in preparation for performances throughout the school year.